-Before you decide, you might like to take a look at this guide, which will provide you with an introduction of different ways of starting up.
+Before you decide, you might like to take a look at this guide, which will provide you with an introduction in the different ways of starting up.
 You may find some categories overlap, or that two of three apply to the way you want to run your business.
-This just gives you an introduction to the different options out there.

 Selling through your own website is good for those working part-time or who can't afford premises but can afford to set up a website.

 It can be difficult to get people onto your site, though.

 Selling through an established site, such as eBay, may be a better way to attract business and will cut out the costs and hassle of setting up a secure payment system and site.